PowerDNS/pdns/docs/settings.rst

 -  Boolean
 -  Default: no

-.. versionadded:: 4.2.0
+.. versionadded:: 4.1.9
-  In versions before 4.2.x, this setting did not exist and supermaster support was enabled by default.
+  In versions before 4.1.9, this setting did not exist and supermaster support was enabled by default.

+.. versionchanged:: 4.2.0
+  Before 4.2.0, the default was yes.

 Turn on supermaster support.
 See :ref:`supermaster-operation`.